pannlnwza/UFORadarSEA/README.md

 # UFORadarSEA

 ## Description
 The UFORadarSEA is a desktop GUI application built using Python's Tkinter library.
-It allows users to explore UFO sighting data, create custom graphs based on various attributes, and submit new UFO sighting reports.
+It allows users to explore UFO sighting data in Southeast Asia, create custom graphs based on various attributes, and submit new UFO sighting reports.

 ## Main Features
 - View UFO sighting reports on a map.
 (View Map Page)